How to Grow Raspberries 16

 Raspberries are best planted as dormant canes in winter.
 You can get canes from friends or family who are already growing them, from local nurseries or online.
 At other times of the year you can purchase plants growing in pots to plant out.
 For standard suburban backyards, one cane of two or three varieties should be enough to get you started.
 In two to three years this will quickly grow into quite a large volume of canes.
 Larger plantings may need larger quantities of each variety to help establish your berry patch.

 Consider under-planting the raspberries with a living mulch.
-We have found strawberries and raspberries grow well together.
+I have found strawberries and raspberries grow well together.
 The strawberries act as a living mulch to suppress weed growth and to help retain moisture in the soil.
 Alternatively you can mulch your raspberries with a thick layer of pine bark mulch or similar wood chip.

-Like most deciduous berries Raspberries are tolerant of heavy frost.
+Like most deciduous berries, raspberries are tolerant of heavy frost.

-Primocane vs Floricane Varieties
+Primocane vs floricane varieties

 Raspberries can be classified as either floricane (summer fruiting) or primocane (autumn fruiting).
 Primocane raspberries are traditionally pruned using a simple method.
 Once the canes have stopped producing (in winter) growers traditionally cut the whole lot back to ground level.
 The downside of such a maintenance regime is that often Primocane varieties may produce a small summer crop of fruit.
 Mowing all the primocane canes down in winter will prevent this small crop from being produced.